-Picture elements are used to embed images in a layout.
+Picture elements are used to embed images in the layout.
 Supported image formats are BMP, GIF, JPG, PCX, PNG, TGA and TIF.

-Figure 35: Picture Elements
+Figure 41: Picture Elements

-The actual image is usually specified through a fixed file name (see •).
-If you want to use different images for different records (dynamic logos) you can also compute the file name dynamically (e.g., based on a datafield value, see •).
+The actual image is usually specified through a fixed file name (see 1).
+If you want to use different images for different records (dynamic logos) you can also compute the file name dynamically (e.g., based on a data field value, see 2).